avantus-tech/pyproject-runner/README.md

  - [ ] Add ability to create shims for tasks

 Do you have additional feature requests?
 Submit an issue or pull request.

+## Frequently asked questions

+* **Why not just use taskipy or Poe the Poet?**
+  + They are both good projects, but neither were quite the right fit for my non-Poetry projects:
+    - Both have many dependencies that are restricted to a narrow range of versions, which conflict with projects I work on that require newer versions of those packages.
+    - Both were designed around Poetry.
+    - Neither offer a shim to simplify use under uv.
+  + pyproject-runner was created to solve those issues, and offers the following benefits:
+    - It has only one dependency for Python >= 3.11, or two for Python 3.10, pinned only to the lowest compatible version.
+    - It makes it easy to move from Rye to uv, or to use with new uv projects.
+    - Offers a shim to reduce typing.
+    - It's simple, fast, and small, with less than 1000 lines of code.

 ## License